Multidimensional continued fractions and symbolic codings of toral translations: Main results

-We prove that natural codings with respect to bounded partitions are closely related to bounded remainder sets.
-Moreover, Rauzy fractals are canonical bounded remainder sets, up to some affine map.
+We now prove that natural codings with respect to bounded fundamental domains (see Definition~\ref{def:NC}) provide bounded remainder sets and that, moreover, Rauzy fractals can be considered as canonical bounded remainder sets, up to some affine map.
+In the following theorem, we need the fundamental domain~$\cF$ to be bounded and the partition of~$\cF$ to have $d$ atoms for a translation on~$\TT^{d-1}$.
+Recall that we set $\bx' = \pi'(\bx)$ for the projection $\pi'$ defined in (\ref{e:defpi}) and that $\lambda$ denotes the Lebesgue measure.